to-ithaca/libra/src/main/tut/index.md

 (3.m * 2.m).show
 (1.0.km.to[Metre] + 2.0.m + 3.0.mm.to[Metre]).show
 (3.0.s.to[Millisecond] / 3.0.ms).show
-3.m + 2.kg //this should fail
+3.m + 2.kg // This should fail
 ```

 ## Why?